Up to 60% off sofas & mattresses — limited‑time deals.

 Should I buy an extra cover set?

-If available, yes.
-It reduces downtime and helps you rotate covers for wear.
+If it’s available, yes.
+It cuts downtime and makes it easier to rotate covers on a slipcovered sofa.

 Previous post